The Mathematics Placement Assessment will help you and your advisor determine the right Mathematics course for you.

 Everyone who wants to take the following courses:

-has to take the ALEKS Placement Assessment before register for these courses.
+has to take the ALEKS Placement Assessment before registering for these courses.

 Are there any exceptions?